Sol Aragones: 2025

 On May 10, 2024, Aragones established the Akay National Political Party from her "Akay Ni Sol" initiative, which had advocated for support for persons with disabilities (PWD) since 2022.
 Later that year, she launched a second bid for governor for the 2025 elections.
 Her platform revolved around policies concerning health and wellness, a theme her camp emphasized throughout the campaign.

 During the campaign, she declared her support for the senatorial bid of Rodante Marcoleta, a key figure in the shutdown of ABS-CBN, a move that attracted criticism from her former colleagues at ABS-CBN.
 She went on to win the election, becoming the second woman to be elected to the office after Teresita Lazaro, who served from 2001 to 2010.
 She received 39.80% of the vote, leading in 24 of the province's 30 cities and municipalities, including upset victories in the bailiwicks of her opponents.

 Governor of Laguna (since 2025)

 Aragones began her term on June 30, 2025, being sworn into office by Quezon Governor Angelina Tan on July 2 at the Cultural Center in Santa Cruz.
-She has appointed Gerry Pelayo, a former mayor of Candaba, as the provincial administrator and Ronald Barsena as her chief of staff.
+She has appointed Gerry Pelayo, a former mayor of Candaba, as the provincial administrator and Ronald Barcena as her chief of staff.
 As governor, she has cited healthcare, tourism, and agriculture as the priorities of her administration.
 Leading up to her term, Aragones attracted criticism online over her plans to brand her programs with her name, "Sol", and her alternate approach of using "Gob", an abbreviation of gobernador (lit. 'governor').